fpezzati/k8s/readme.md

 some-symbol-sequence-representing-token2,user2,userid2,group1
 some-symbol-sequence-representing-token3,user3,userid3,group2
 ```
-and can be provided to cluster by `--tocken-auth-file=usr-tkn-list.csv` in the ways already discussed except the http api:
+and can be provided to cluster by `--token-auth-file=usr-tkn-list.csv` in the ways already discussed except the http api:
 ```
 curl -v -k https://master-node-ip:6443/api/v1/pods --header "some-symbol-sequence-representing-token1"
 ```